 Step 2.
 Quarterly Performance Snapshot:

 So many companies break up the year into quarters.
-It’s a natural time to look at company-wide financials and either reaffirm or reassess goals.
-Managers can use this time to look back on the conversations that took place over the previous 3 months.
+It’s a natural time to look at company-wide financials and either reaffirm or reassess work goals.
+Managers can use this time to look back on the employee feedback and conversations that took place over the previous 3 months.
 They can see how employees performed relative to their quarterly goals, and discuss concerns for the coming quarter.

 Step 3.
 Separate Compensation Review: